justinwalsh/daux.io/README.md

 ## Sorting

 To sort your files and folders in a specific way, you can prefix them with a number and underscore, e.g. `/docs/01_Hello_World.md` and `/docs/05_Features.md` This will list *Hello World* before *Features*, overriding the default alpha-numeric sorting.
 The numbers will be stripped out of the navigation and urls.
+For the file `6 Ways to Get Rich`, you can use `/docs/_6_Ways_to_Get_Rich.md`

 ## Landing page